sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ## Postgres Permissions and Database Migrations

-There is a tight coupling between the respective database service accounts for the Frontend DB, CodeIntel DB and Sourcegraph [database migrations](../../dev/background-information/sql/migrations).
+There is a tight coupling between the respective database service accounts for the Frontend DB, CodeIntel DB and Sourcegraph [database migrations](../../dev/background-information/sql/migrations.md).
+Currently the Code Insights database uses TimescaleDB.
+We do not offer support for running the Code Insights database as an external service.

 By default, the migrations that Sourcegraph runs expect `SUPERUSER` permissions.
 Sourcegraph migrations contain SQL that enable extensions and modify roles.

 This may not be acceptable in all environments.
 At minimum we expect that the `PGUSER` and `CODEINTEL_PGUSER` have the `ALL` permissions on `PGDATABASE` and `CODEINTEL_PGDATABASE` respectively.

 `ALL` privileges on the [Database object](https://www.postgresql.org/docs/current/sql-grant.html) include:
  * `SELECT`